mindspore-lab/mindocr/configs/rec/crnn/README.md

 Similarly, you can train the model on multiple GPU devices with the above `mpirun` command.

-**Note:**  As the global batch size  (batch_size x num_devices) is an important hyper-parameter, it is recommended to keep the global batch size unchanged for reproduction or adjust the learning rate linearly to a new global batch size.

 * Standalone Training

 If you want to train or finetune the model on a smaller dataset without distributed training, please modify the configuration parameter **distribute** as **False** and run: